-- System specifications should be above bare minimum, and that they’re appropriate for the kind of work that you will be doing.
+- System specifications should be above the bare minimum, and they’re appropriate for the kind of work that you will be doing.

 - Place your Lightroom Catalog on a fast SSD and cache and preview folders on a different drive than your RAW files, preferably on a dedicated SSD.
 This allows the drives to operate independently and not compete for bandwidth.
 We explain the ultimate SSD setup for Lightroom in detail in this article.

 - If you have a multi-core processor, divide up your exports into multiple equal-sized batches and run them in parallel.
 Lightroom has been shown to export files quicker by doing this, but it works only if Lightroom is not using all of your CPU’s capacity when exporting just one batch of files.

 - Render 1:1 Previews on Import, and keep them for as long as possible.

 - Turn Autowrite changes to XMP off.
 This is the opposite of what we recommend for RAW file ease of use, but does keep things fast.

 - Optimize the Catalog.
 If you use LR often, try to optimize the catalog at least once a week.